gaehlerm/SoftwareEngineering/README.md

 34. Refactoring Fundamentals: Refactoring is about keeping your code in shape.
 35. Refactoring techniques: ...?
 36. Performance Optimization: Don't optimize until the very end of a project.
-37. Comments: Replace comments with code when ever possible.
+37. Comments: Replace comments with code whenever possible.
 38. Logging: For single threaded code where the user uses only an API, logging is not needed.
-On the other hand, logging may be needed for distributed systems where race conditions may occure.
+On the other hand, logging might be needed for distributed systems where race conditions may occure.
 39. Data files: If you store data, there may be better file formats than csv files.
 40. Setting up a project: If you start with a new project, you should first get the whole infrastructure right.
-41. Tools: An overview of the most important tools that you should use, starting with git.
+41. Tools: An overview of the most important tools that you should use, starting with Git.
 42. Working in teams: Working in teams has some advantages and drawbacks.
 43. Code review: Let your code be reviewed by others.
-44. Agile: Agile is a way to organize your work in a team and an alternative to waterfall.
+44. Agile: Agile is a way to organize your work in a team and offers an alternative to waterfall.
 45. Requirements Engineering: What should you actually program?
 46. Planning: Before you start coding, you should roughly plan what you are going to do.
-47. DevOps: DevOps is the way to go regarding the organization of your projects.
+47. DevOps: DevOps is considered the way to go regarding the organization of your projects.
 48. Mental Health: Working in IT can be very stressful.
 Here are some tips how to deal with it.
-49. Hiring and getting hired: How to get a job as a software engineer.
+49. Hiring and getting hired: How to get a job as a Software Engineer.
 50. Examples: // ? rewrite chapter?
 51. About Copilot: A short overview of Copilot. // move to the introduction?
 52. Outlook: Some personal advice and wishes for your future.